feathersjs/docs/getting-started/user-management.md

 ## Creating and authenticating users

-Although a new user can be created by POSTing to the `/users` endpoint, we're going to create a separate `/signup` endpoint to keep things explicit and also show how you mix regular Express middleware with Feathers.
+Although a new user can be created by POSTing to the `/users` endpoint, we're going to create a separate `/signup` endpoint to keep things explicit and also show how you can use regular Express middleware with Feathers.

 In this example the fields required for creating a user are `email` and `password`.
-Passwords are automatically hashed using [bcrypt](https://www.npmjs.com/package/bcryptjs).
+Feathers automatically hashes passwords using [bcrypt](https://www.npmjs.com/package/bcryptjs).

 Feathers Authentication uses [JSON webtoken (JWT)](https://jwt.io/) for secure authentication between a client and server as opposed to cookies and sessions.
-To obtain a token for the user we created we first need to POST the `email` and `password` to the `http://localhost:3030/auth/local` endpoint set up by Feathers authentication.
+After we create a user, we'll need to POST the `email` and `password` to the `http://localhost:3030/auth/local` endpoint set up by Feathers authentication.
 The response will return the authenticated user and their token.

 This token needs to be set in the `Authorization` header for any subsequent requests that require authentication.
 You can find more details in the [authentication chapter](../authentication/readme.md).

-When we create a front-end for our chat API this will all be done automatically for us by the [Feathers client](../clients/feathers.md) by calling `app.authenticate()`.
+When we create a front-end for our chat API this will all be done automatically for us when using the [Feathers client](../clients/feathers.md) by calling `app.authenticate()`.

 ### Adding HTML pages